hakaneroztekin/java-spring-with-docker/README.md

 Hello,

+This is a supplementary repository for the docker in a nutshell article.

-Switch to the branches for the demo codes
+Switch to the branches for the demo codes.
+The list of branches,
 - `demo/1-basic-spring-app`
 - `demo/2-docker-compose-basic`
 - `demo/3-multi-stage-dockerfile`